Congenital Melanocytic Nevi

 Prognosis

-Small and medium CMNs pose lesser risks in terms of malignant transformation and neurocutaneous melanosis complications.
+Small and medium CMNs pose fewer risks regarding malignant transformation and neurocutaneous melanosis complications.
 These lesions generally have a good prognosis for patient survival.
 When melanomas arise in large or giant CMN, the prognosis is poor.
-Reported 5-year survival in 35 giant CMN patients with diagnosed melanomas was 34.3%.[4]
-This poor prognosis is hypothesized to be due to delayed clinical detection due to the deeper origin of cutaneous tumors, as well as de novo extracutaneous melanoma formation.[5]
-The deeper cutaneous origin of the melanomas may also cause accelerated lymphatic and metastatic spread, with one report indicating 24% of melanomas in patients with giant CMN had metastases at the time of diagnosis.[17]
+The reported 5-year survival in 35 patients with giant CMNs with diagnosed melanomas was 34.3%.[5]
+This poor prognosis is hypothesized to be due to delayed clinical detection due to the deeper origin of cutaneous tumors, as well as de novo extracutaneous melanoma formation.[6]
+The deeper cutaneous origin of the melanomas may also cause accelerated lymphatic and metastatic spread, with one report indicating 24% of melanomas in patients with giant CMN had metastases at the time of diagnosis.[21]
+For patients with symptomatic neurocutaneous melanosis, the prognosis is also unfavorable.
+Results from one study reported that 50% of patients died within 3 years of symptomatic onset, with no curative treatments yet identified.[22]

 Complications

-Complications are more common in patients with larger CMNs, ranging from localized cutaneous irritation to malignant melanoma transformation.[11]
-CMNs may develop symptoms of cutaneous irritation such as ulceration and pruritus, as well as distortion in the structure and function of certain anatomical sites.
+Complications are more common in patients with larger CMNs, ranging from localized cutaneous irritation to malignant melanoma transformation.[12]
+CMNs may develop symptoms of cutaneous irritation, such as ulceration and pruritus, as well as distortion in the structure and function of specific anatomical sites.
 A psychological burden to children and parents based on aesthetic appearance is a frequent sequela in such cases.
-With larger lesions, systemic involvement may comprise limb abnormalities and scoliosis.[19]
+With larger lesions, systemic involvement may comprise limb abnormalities and scoliosis.[23]
 The most severe complications include malignant melanoma and neurocutaneous melanosis.

 Deterrence and Patient Education